microsoft/Qcodes/README.md

 ```

 This generate a webpage, index.html,  in  `docs/_build/html` with the rendered html.

-Documentation is updated on every successful build.
+Documentation is updated  and deployed on every successful build.

 ## License